leecstevens/music-organization/README.md

 Enjoy the code, but again, don't just run it.
 If bad things happen to you, I will laugh at your complaints and cries.
 If you were stupid enough not to play with safe data, there is really no hope for you or your music collection.
 Did I drive that home enough?

 It is my hope this code will be a benefit to you, and to those of you learning Python, something to learn from.

+# Changes / Suggestions
+Since there is not much to change yet, I'll leave this blank for now.

+# How to use

+To be added here, don't get too excited yet.